Skip to content

 The error you see is a carrier — the runtime catches it inside the behavior dispatch and emits a behavior.failed event with the same reason and payload_extras.
 Downstream behaviors subscribed to behavior.failed can react.
 The exception only surfaces to your code if you're calling the behavior directly (rare; most code runs through runtime.run_goal() and reads the trace).

 See failure-model for why behavior failures are events, not exceptions you have to catch.
+For the complete reason-code table, see reason-codes.

 Quick fix by category